syncfusion-content/uwp-docs/uwp/Pdf-Viewer/How-to/Get-coordinates-of-a-text-in-a-PDF-document.md

 ---
 layout: post
 title: Get coordinates text in a PDF document in UWP PDF viewer | Syncfusion
-description: Get coordinates of a text in a PDF document in Syncfusion Essential Studio UWP PDF viewer control and more.
+description: Learn here all about Get coordinates of a text in a PDF document support in UWP PDF viewer control and more.
 platform: uwp
 control: PDF viewer
 documentation: ug